RafaelBig-BSI/rafaelbig-bsi/README.md

 - 🖥️ I'm a web developer
 - 🏠 I'm from Brazil
-- 🏆 I'm graduate in Bachelor of Information Systems at the Faculdade de Informática de Presidente Prudente (FIPP) / UNOESTE
+- 🏆 I have a Bachelor graduate degree on Information Systems at the Faculdade de Informática de Presidente Prudente (FIPP) / UNOESTE
 - 📚 I'm currently learning English language (intermediate level) ![United States](https://raw.githubusercontent.com/stevenrskelton/flag-icon/master/png/16/country-4x3/us.png "United States")
 - 📚 And taking courses on Udemy, such as:
 - 1) Javascript and TypeScript course - front-end and back-end (Full Stack) - Node, Express, noSQL, React, hooks, Redux, Design Patterns, etc.
 - 2) Complete Web Development course with HTML5, CSS3, SASS, Bootstrap, JS, ES6, PHP 7, OO, MySQL, JQuery, MVC, APIs, IONIC, etc.
-- 📚 I'm also improving my knowledge in ReactJs, NodeJs, APIs, JSON, relational and non-relational databases.
+- 📚 I'm also improving my knowledge in ReactJS, NodeJS, APIs, JSON, relational and non-relational databases.
 Using Git to upload projects to GitHub and how to use GitFlow to work as a team.

 ### 🤝 My goals
 - 🚀 I'm looking to join the IT area and develop projects that add value to the company and enable my professional growth.
-With a view to teamwork, I try to contribute along with other professionals to the success of the workflow.
+In relation to teamwork, I try to contribute along with other professionals to the success of the workflow.

 ### 🔨 My skills
 - 1) Team spirit ✔️